epsorokin/clinical_genetics/README.md

-# Annotation of clinical and genetic data
+# Annotation
-General purpose code for projects relevant to human genetics
+General purpose code for annotation of genetic data